meemknight/safeSave/README.md

 ---

 Allows you to save data and don't worry if your save will get corupted.
 In the program is closed while the file is being saved the library will load the backup.
 If the original file has beed modified by the outside the library will load the backup.
+If both the backup and the original file are corupted the library will report this error.

+---

+Integration: paste the include/safeSave.h file and the src/safeSvae.cpp file into your project.

+---

 Basic Functions: